ibayazit/node-task-manager-example/README.md

 # NODE Example project
 ## Installation
-- Copy .env_exmaple to .env and set your properties
+- Copy .env_example to .env and set your properties
 - npm install